 Working more movement into your daily life is all about small changes.
 They say Rome wasn’t built in a day, and your healthier lifestyle won’t be, either.
 Try walking to lunch instead of driving or requesting a rideshare.
 You’ll have an opportunity to get outdoors and stretch your legs– and you’ll have to walk back, too!
 Get your office moving by encouraging some of your coworkers to walk to a lunch spot with you.

 If you work in a place where there’s really nowhere walkable for lunch, there are a few things you can try.
 You could drive to a busier area and park a distance away from the restaurant so you can get some walking in.
 You can also use part of your lunch break for walking.
+Even a short walk or 5-minute stroll can add up towards a bigger goal.
 Quick tip – try walking before you eat, as going for a long walk after eating can leave you tired or feeling some indigestion.

 Drink More Water